raytopianprojects/Short-and-Sweet-Public-License/README.md

 5. You like the idea of building a community around editing and sharing each others works.
 Just saying modding communites can make a game last far longer then it should have.
 Look at Minecraft, Skyrim, and Hearts of Iron 4 as examples.
 6. Because you're awesome!

+## Other Stuff
+This license and repo https://github.com/raytopianprojects/Short-and-Sweet-Public-License is licensed under the Short & Sweet Public License https://github.com/raytopianprojects/Short-and-Sweet-Public-License/blob/main/license.txt.

+We are not lawyers so use this license at your own risk.

+If you have any questions about this license feel free to open an issue and ask.

 ## License

 Short & Sweet Public License